hipay/hipay-docs/hipay-enterprise-sdk-woocommerce/15-custom-data.md

          */
         public function getCustomData($customData, $order, $params)
         {
-            // An example of adding custom data if ($order) {
+            // This is an example of how to add custom data. if ($order) {
                 $customData['my_field_custom_1'] = $order->id;
             }